Melodious-nub/adroid-swimming-backend/README.md

 # Adroid Swimming Pool Management API

-A comprehensive REST API for managing swimming pool information and equipment details built with Express.js and MongoDB.
+A comprehensive REST API for managing swimming pool information and equipment details built with Express.js and MySQL.

 ## 🚀 Features